Multifamily units who received energy upgrades

 Multifamily Housing Financing Products

-PEA’s Affordable Multifamily Housing Program operates in conjunction with Philadelphia Green Capital Corp and Inclusive Prosperity Capital (IPC) to provide several lending products as well as tailored guidance and resources for prospective partners.
-PEA and PGCC’s innovative financing solutions to help streamline the process of executing energy upgrades on affordable multifamily housing units.
-Our lending products include the Navigator Pre-Development Loan, the Catalyst Term Loan, solar PPAs, long term ownership or debt capital for community-focused solar projects, and solar and storage loans.
+PEA, in conjunction with its green bank affiliate, Philadelphia Green Capital Corp, and Inclusive Prosperity Capital provide innovative financing solutions for energy efficiency and clean energy as well as tailored guidance and resources for prospective partners.
+PGCC’s innovative financing solutions help to streamline the process of executing energy upgrades on affordable multifamily housing units.
+PGCC’s lending products include the Navigator Pre-Development Loan, the Catalyst Term Loan, solar PPAs, long term ownership or debt capital for community-focused solar projects, and solar and storage loans.

 Navigator Pre-Development Loan

-The Navigator Pre-Development Loan provides an unsecured line of credit to finance pre-development energy projects in affordable multifamily properties.
-The Navigator Loan also allows owners to connect with technical service providers for project analysis, design, and implementation.Learn More
+The Navigator Pre-Development Loan provides an alternatively secured line of credit to finance pre-development energy projects in nonprofit and multifamily properties.
+Navigator funding allows owners to connect with technical service providers for project analysis, design, and implementation.Learn More

 Catalyst Term Loan

 The Catalyst Term Loan provides alternatively secured financing for low- and moderate-income (LMI) multifamily properties and community-based nonprofit organizations.
 This loan can be used for energy efficiency or renewable energy projects, performance monitoring and verification, and remediation for health and safety.
 Loans can be repaid partially and, in some cases fully, from energy and operating cost savings that result from the improvements.Learn More

 Multifamily Housing Pilot